 I am interested in understanding how sustainable livelihoods approaches can help mitigate human-wildlife conflict, and have worked on implementing alternative livelihood projects for marginalised coastal communities in Costa Rica.
 At present I am developing a sustainable alternative livelihood project in central Asia which combines empowerment of women and traditional skills in the conservation of a critically endangered species.

 I'm also pasionate about redressing the inbalance of gender in science.
 I work to inspire young women and girls to think about a career in science and to promote female researcher's work.
-To this end I lead a team which bought Soapbox science to Oxford, and it's now in its third year.
+To this end I lead a team which bought Soapbox science to Oxford, and it's now in its fourth year.

 present Research Coordinator Oxford University